michelyamagishi/Goldbach/README.md

   <img src="roots_p500000.png" alt="Roots of P(10000)" width="400"/>
 </p>

+Here is a version tailored to a **computational / numerical / data-oriented audience**, appropriate for GitHub users who care about algorithms, experiments, and diagnostics more than proofs:

+---

+### Goldbach polynomials

+This approach translates additive questions about prime numbers into concrete, finite polynomials whose coefficients are derived from prime data, and studies the location of their complex zeros as numerical invariants.
+An analytic result shows that the distance between the point (z=1) and the nearest zero is tightly controlled by how much coefficient mass lies at small indices, making this “spectral gap” a sensitive statistic for detecting structural changes in the data.
+Under standard probabilistic models for primes (such as Hardy–Littlewood heuristics), the framework predicts a specific scaling law for this gap, which can be tested numerically.
+Extensive computations show that polynomials built from actual prime data follow the predicted scaling, while synthetic or perturbed models exhibit visibly different spectral behavior.
+The goal is not to resolve prime conjectures, but to provide a reproducible computational diagnostic for comparing prime models and validating heuristic assumptions through spectral data.

 ## Maximal Prime Polynomial

 By the way, the zeros of the polynomial $P(n) = \sum_{\substack{k=4 \\ k \text{ even}}}^{n} x^{k-p(k)}$, where $p(k)$ denotes the smallest prime such that $k - p(k)$ is also prime, reflecting the maximal prime in a Goldbach partition of the even integer $k$, have the same property.